salveranushika/Core-Image-and-Vision/README.md

 - Note: Starting in iOS 14 and macOS 11, [Vision](https://developer.apple.com/documentation/vision) adds the ability to detect human body poses.
 For details, see [Detecting Human Body Poses in Images](https://developer.apple.com/documentation/vision/detecting_human_body_poses_in_images).

-## Configure the Capture Session
+## Configure the capture session

-The sample starts by getting an image from the device’s built-in camera using an [`AVCaptureSession`](https://developer.apple.com/documentation/avfoundation/avcapturesession) (see [Setting Up a Capture Session](https://developer.apple.com/documentation/avfoundation/cameras_and_media_capture/setting_up_a_capture_session)).
+The sample starts by getting an image from the device’s built-in camera using an [`AVCaptureSession`](https://developer.apple.com/documentation/avfoundation/avcapturesession) (see [Setting Up a Capture Session](https://developer.apple.com/documentation/avfoundation/capture_setup/setting_up_a_capture_session)).

 ``` swift
 if captureSession.isRunning {